 Under certain circumstances, students may be assigned a letter grade of "I," indicating an "Incomplete" grade for the course.
+Per the University's definition, assignment of an "I" grade requires that the student (1) "has completed the majority of work in the course and is making satisfactory progress towards passing the course (i.e., the student can reasonable make a passing grade in the course if missing assignment(s) are completed)"; (2) "due to reasons judged by the instructor to be legitimate, and/or circumstances beyond their control where the student is unable to complete their coursework" (e.g., medical, personal, or financial reasons); and (3) the student's coursework can be completed within a prescribed timeframe."

-Per the University's definition, assignment of an "I" grade requires that the student both (1) was "doing satisfactory" and (2) had "completed the major portion of the requirements for a given course;" however, "for reasons beyond expected control, such as illness or family emergency, [the student] could not complete the course requirements."
-Both of the criteria noted here must be satisfied and documented in order for the Department to award an "Incomplete" grade.
+All of the criteria noted here must be applicable and documented in order for the Department to award an "Incomplete" grade.
 The Department cannot provide exceptions to this policy without first receiving documented approval from the Provost/Vice President of Academic Affairs.
-Consequently, any student requesting an "Incomplete" who does not satisfy both of these criteria must first request approval from the Office of Academic Affairs (after notifying the course instructor of his/her intent).
+Consequently, any student requesting an "Incomplete" who does not satisfy these criteria must first request approval from the Office of Academic Affairs (after notifying the course instructor of their intent).

-Per the University's policies, an "Incomplete" grade must be removed prior to the last day of class of the next semester of enrollment (including the Summer semester) or within 12 months, whichever occurs sooner.
+Per the University's policies, an "Incomplete" grade must be removed no later than "one calendar year following the final day of the semester for which the incomplete was awarded."
 The "I" may be changed by completing the incomplete work as prescribed by the instructor.
 Any "I" grade that is not satisfactorily removed prior to this deadline will automatically be changed to a letter grade of "F" by the Office of the Registrar and will be computed in the student's GPA.

 In order to initiate the "Incomplete" grade process, the student must first secure and complete the "Permit to Remove an Incomplete Grade" (also referred to as the "Green Sheet") from the Office of the Registrar and submit it to the course instructor.
 The instructor will then complete the "Documentation for Submission of 'I' Grade," which denotes the requirements necessary for the removal of the "I" grade and requires that the student, course instructor, and departmental chairperson.
-Following satisfaction of these requirements, the instructor will execute the "Request to Remove an Incomplete" and secure the approval of the departmental chairperson.
-The Chair will then forward this document alongside the original "Permit to Remove an
+Following satisfaction of these requirements, the instructor will execute the

-Incomplete Grade" and "Documentation for Submission of 'I' Grade" forms to their Dean, who then approves and forwards the packet to the Provost/Vice President of Academic Affairs.
+"Request to Remove an Incomplete" and secure the approval of the departmental chairperson.
+The Chair will then forward this document alongside the original "Permit to Remove an Incomplete Grade" and "Documentation for Submission of 'I' Grade" forms to their Dean, who then approves and forwards the packet to the Provost/Vice President of Academic Affairs.
 Following approval by the Office of Academic Affairs, the "I" grade is removed by the Office of the Registrar.